kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 According to the definition of [LCA on Wikipedia](https://en.wikipedia.org/wiki/Lowest_common_ancestor): “The lowest common ancestor is defined between two nodes v and w as the lowest node in T that has both v and w as descendants (where we allow a node to be a descendant of itself).”

+546 (Medium)

+This problem was asked by Google.

+Given an array of integers, return a new array where each element in the new array is the number of smaller elements to the right of that element in the original input array.

+For example, given the array `[3, 4, 9, 6, 1]`, return `[1, 1, 2, 1, 0]`, since:

+- There is 1 smaller element to the right of 3
+- There is 1 smaller element to the right of 4
+- There are 2 smaller elements to the right of 9
+- There is 1 smaller element to the right of 6
+- There are no smaller elements to the right of 1